 - Acquisition Report

 Frequently Asked Questions

 Does Shopify charge transaction fees?

 Yes.
-Shopify transaction as below:
+Shopify transaction fees are plan dependant:

 - Basic Shopify — Using Shopify payments – none – 2% for external payment gateways

 - Shopify — Using Shopify payments – none – 1% for external payment gateways